shopware/shopware/src/Docs/platform/5-orm/6-search.md

 ## Sort

 The Criteria object supports to sort entities.
-You can add multiple sorting to the criteria object to define the sorting order.
+You can add multiple sorting rules to the criteria object to define the sorting order.

 ```php
 $criteria->addSorting(